 Endoscopy with stent placement.
 This procedure uses an endoscopy to insert a stent in the esophagus.
 An esophageal stent is a metal, mesh device that is expanded to keep the esophagus open.

 Cryotherapy.
 This is a type of palliative treatment that uses an endoscope with a probe attached that can freeze and remove tumor tissue.
-It can be used to reduce the size of a tumor to help a patient swallow better.
+It can be used to reduce the size of a tumor to help a patient swallow easier.

 Other, less-common techniques include photodynamic therapy and laser therapy.
 In photodynamic therapy, a light-sensitive substance called a photosensitizer is given by vein.
 Then, a laser is then directed at the esophageal lesions using an endoscope.
 In laser surgery, a laser is used to burn the esophageal lesions through an endoscope.
 Talk with your doctor about what to expect and possible side effects for the type of endoscopic procedure recommended for you.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.